mpvosseller/aws-web-pub/README.md

 - Deploy your site with `npm run deploy`

-- Tear down your site (and delete all the provisioned AWS resources) with `npm run destroy`
+- Tear down your site (and delete the AWS resources) with `npm run destroy`

 ## Configuration File